The best ways of getting around in the Lake District

 The Ravenglass and Eskdale Railway

 Each locomotive, including the oldest working 15” gauge engine in the world, River Irt, travel some 6,000 miles per year.
-Surrounded by spectacular scenery, the Ravenglass and Eskdale Railway continues to attract thousands of visitors every year, and offers cafés and gift shops at both ends of the line.
+Surrounded by spectacular scenery, the Ravenglass and Eskdale Railway continues to attract thousands of visitors every year.
 Visitors can also hire cycles and enjoy Wainwright-inspired walks, plus kids can enjoy a new adventure play area at Dalegarth.
 Opening times vary, according to the season, and all the facilities are open when the trains are running.

 If you are planning a trip to the Lake District, why not book into a luxury Windermere spa hotel and make the most of your trip?